jjkaydot/activate-windows-for-free/README.md

 # WARNING⚠

 browsers and defender may say its a virus but its safe it says it cuz it forces itself admin so it works

+# SECURITY
+so you are scared "oh its a virus" the code is literally in script.txt check it and see your self